-Note that the complexity gap (between Parts 1 and 2) of Theorem 1.1 matches the gap established by [GnRn] (for "non-proper" testing).
+Note that the complexity gap (between Parts 1 and 2) of Theorem 1.1 matches the gap established by [GR07] (for "non-proper" testing).
 A larger gap is established for a property of graphs, called bi-clique collection and denoted \mathcal{BCC} , where a graph is in \mathcal{BCC} if it consists of a collection of isolated bi-cliques (i.e., complete bipartite graphs).
+We note that bi-cliques may be viewed as the bipartite analogues of cliques (w.r.t. general graphs), and indeed they arise naturally in (clustering) applications that are modeled by bipartite graphs over two types of elements.